Khashiev/Java1/README.md

 # Chapter I
 ### Preamble
 Domain modeling is the most challenging task in software development.
-Solving this task correctly ensures flexibility of the implemented system.
+Correct solution of this task ensures flexibility of the implemented system.
-Programming languages supporting the object-oriented programming (OOP) concept enable to effectively divide business processes into logical components called classes.
+Programming languages supporting the concept of object-oriented programming (OOP) allow to effectively divide business processes into logical components called classes.
 Each class must comply with SOLID principles:
-1. Single responsibility principle: a class contains a single logically associated functionality (a coffee machine cannot clean and monitor changes in the call stack; its purpose is to make coffee).
+1. Single responsibility principle: a class contains a single logically related functionality (a coffee machine cannot clean and monitor changes in the call stack; its purpose is to make coffee).
-2. Open–closed principle: each class can offer an option to extend its functionality.
-However, such extension should not provide for modifying source class code.
+2. Open-closed principle: each class may provide an option to extend its functionality.
+However, such an extension should not require modification of the source class code.
 3. Liskov substitution principle: derived classes only ADD to the functionality of a source class without modifying it.
-4. Interface segregation principle: there are many points (interfaces) that describe a logically associated behavior.
-There is no general-purpose interface.
+4. Interface separation principle: There are many points (interfaces) that describe a logically related behavior.
+There is no such thing as a general-purpose interface.
 5. Dependency inversion principle: a system must not depend on specific entities; all dependencies are based on abstractions (interfaces).

-Today, you should focus on the first SOLID principle.
+Today you should focus on the first SOLID principle.

 ![javanepunchman](misc/images/javanepunchman.png)

 # Chapter II
 ### General Rules
-- Use this page as the only reference.
-Do not listen to any rumors and speculations about how to prepare your solution.
+- Use this page as your only reference.
+Do not listen to rumors and speculations about how to prepare your solution.
-- Now there is only one Java version for you, 1.8.
-Make sure that compiler and interpreter of this version are installed on your machine.
+- There is only one Java version for you, 1.8.
+Make sure you have the compiler and interpreter for this version installed on your machine.
-- You can use IDE to write and debug the source code.
+- You can use the IDE to write and debug the source code.
-- The code is read more often than written.
-Read carefully the [document](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf) where code formatting rules are given.
-When performing each task, make sure you follow the generally accepted [Oracle standards](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html).
+- The code is more often read than written.
+Carefully read the [document](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf) where code formatting rules are given.
+When performing any task, make sure you follow the generally accepted [Oracle Standards](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html).

 - Comments are not allowed in the source code of your solution.
 They make it difficult to read the code.
-- Pay attention to the permissions of your files and directories.
+- Be aware of the permissions of your files and directories.
-- To be assessed, your solution must be in your GIT repository.
+- Your solution must be in your GIT repository to be evaluated.
-- Your solutions will be evaluated by your bootcamp mates.
+- Your solutions will be evaluated by your fellow bootcampers.
-- You should not leave in your "src" directory any other file than those explicitly specified by the exercise instructions.
+- You should not leave any files in your src directory other than those explicitly specified in the exercise instructions.
 It is recommended that you modify your .gitignore to avoid accidents.
-- When you need to get precise output in your programs, it is forbidden to display a precalculated output instead of performing the exercise correctly.
+- If you need accurate output in your programs, it is forbidden to display precalculated output instead of running the exercise correctly.
-- Have a question?
-Ask your neighbor on the right.
-Otherwise, try with your neighbor on the left.
+- Got a question?
+Ask your neighbor to the right.
+Otherwise, try your neighbor on the left.
-- Your reference manual: mates / Internet / Google.
+- Your reference guide: other peers / Internet / Google.
 And one more thing.
-There's an answer to any question you may have on Stackoverflow.
-Learn how to ask questions correctly.
+For every question you have, there's an answer on Stackoverflow.
+Learn how to ask questions properly.
 - Read the examples carefully.
-They may require things that are not otherwise specified in the subject.
+They may require things not specified in the subject.
 - Use System.out for output.
 - And may the Force be with you!
-- Never leave that till tomorrow which you can do today ;)
+- Never leave for tomorrow what you can do today ;)

 # Chapter III
 ### Introduction to exercises
-An internal money transfer system is an integral part of many corporate applications.
+An internal money transfer system is an integral part of many business applications.

-Your today's task is to automate a business process associated with transfers of certain amounts between participants of our system.
+Your task today is to automate a business process related to transfers of certain amounts between participants of our system.

-Each system user can transfer a certain amount to another user.
-We need to make sure that even if we lose the history of incoming and outgoing transfers for a specific user, we shall still be able to recover this information.
+Each user of the system can transfer a certain amount of money to another user.
+We need to make sure that even if we lose the history of incoming and outgoing transfers for a particular user, we will still be able to recover this information.

-Inside the system, all money transactions are stored in the form of debit/credit pairs.
-For example, John has transferred $500 to Mike.
-System saves the transaction for both users:
+In the system, all money transactions are stored in the form of debit/credit pairs.
+For example, John transferred $500 to Mike.
+The system stores the transaction for both users:
 ```java
 John -> Mike, -500, OUTCOME, transaction ID
 Mike -> John, +500, INCOME, transaction ID
 ```
-To recover the connection within such pairs, identifiers of each transaction should be used.
+To restore the connection within such pairs, the identifiers of each transaction should be used.

-A transfer entry may obviously be lost in such a complex system—it may not be recorded for one of the users (to emulate and debug such a situation, a developer needs to be able to remove the transfer data from one of users individually).
-Since such situations are realistic, functionality is required for displaying all "unacknowledged transfers" (transactions recorded for one user only) and resolving such issues.
+Of course, in such a complex system, a transfer entry may be lost — it may not be recorded for one of the users (to emulate and debug such a situation, a developer must be able to remove the transfer data for one of the users individually).
+Since such situations are realistic, functionality is needed to display all "unacknowledged transfers" (transactions recorded for only one user) and to resolve such problems.

-Below is a set of exercises you can do one by one to solve the task.
+Below is a series of exercises that you can do one at a time to solve the task.

 # Chapter IV
-### Exercise 00 – Models
+### Exercise 00 — Models

 Exercise 00: Models ||
 ---|---